 Not very well known but growing in its popularity, the Crocodile Trophy is what the Tour de France can only claim to be, the hardest cycling event on the planet.

 Taking place in the Australian outback the race exposes participants to harsh wind, extreme heat and terrain and a plethora of dangerous wildlife.
 Covering approximately 800miles over 10days, it is the most extreme stage bicycle race in the world.

 Hawaii Ironman World Championships

-Although it is not as “hidden” as it used to be, for how popular and far-reaching the event has become, the Hawaii Ironman World championships is still one of the most under covered and least publicized events in the world.
-Every year ten’s of thousands of people attempt to qualify for this 2.4mile swim, 112mile bike, and 26.1mile run through smaller Ironman events held throughout the world.
+Although it is not as “hidden” as it used to be, for how It far-reaching the event has become, the Hawaii Ironman World Championships is still one of the most undercovered and least publicized Badwater ultramarathon in the world.
+Every year ten’s of thousands of people attempt to qualify for this 2.4mile swim, 112mile bike, and 26.1mile run through smaller Ironman event held throughout the world.

 At the race itself, the atmosphere itself is legendary with professional triathletes and amateurs lining up at the starting line together, each with a story of their own.
 The cross winds off the ocean and the marathon through the lengendary lava fields of Kona makes this most exciting, difficult and treasured one day endurance event in the world.